phoenixframework/websock_adapter/README.md

 * Upgrades are handled as a plain Plug call.
 You are able to route requests to your upgrade endpoint using all of the power of the Plug API

+If you're looking for more detail, Benjamin Milde has a [great blog post](https://kobrakai.de/kolumne/bare-websockets) that goes a bit deeper than the simple example above.

 ## Upgrade Validation

 Since `0.5.5`, WebSockAdapter validates requests made via